Discover the career path of Jennifer Garner, from the first major opportunity to industry-changing achievements.

 In 2002, Jennifer Garner had a supporting role in the comedy-drama film Catch Me If You Can.

-In 2002, Jennifer Garner sang a version of the song "Since I Fell For You" in an episode of Alias, for which she wrote her own lyrics.
+In 2002, Jennifer Garner sang her version of the song "Since I Fell For You", with her own lyrics, in an episode of the action thriller series Alias.

 In 2003, Jennifer Garner played Elektra in the superhero film Daredevil.

-In 2003, Jennifer Garner sang "My Funny Valentine" when hosting an episode of Saturday Night Live.
+In 2003, Jennifer Garner sang "My Funny Valentine" while hosting an episode of the sketch comedy series Saturday Night Live.

 In 2004, Jennifer Garner received further recognition for her starring role in the romantic comedy 13 Going on 30.

-In 2005, Jennifer Garner reprised the character of Elektra in the Daredevil spin-off film Elektra.
+In 2005, Jennifer Garner reprised the character of Elektra in the Daredevil spin-off film Elektra, although it was a box office and critical failure.

 In 2007, Jennifer Garner appeared in a global warming awareness video produced by the Center for American Progress Action Fund.

-In 2007, Jennifer Garner received further recognition for her starring role in the film Juno.
+In 2007, Jennifer Garner received further recognition for her starring role in the movie Juno.

-In 2007, Jennifer Garner starred in the romantic drama Catch and Release.
-Although filmed in 2005, it was not released until early 2007.
+Jennifer Garner starred in the romantic drama Catch and Release, which was filmed in 2005 but not released until early 2007 and failed to recoup its production budget.

-In 2009, Jennifer Garner co-starred in Ghosts of Girlfriends Past, portraying the childhood friend of a famous photographer and womanizer.
+In 2009, Jennifer Garner appeared in Ghosts of Girlfriends Past, portraying the childhood friend of a famous photographer and womanizer.

-In 2009, Jennifer Garner starred in comedian Ricky Gervais's directorial debut The Invention of Lying.
+Jennifer Garner played the love interest in Ricky Gervais's directorial debut The Invention of Lying in 2009.

 In 2010, Jennifer Garner received further recognition for her starring role in the romantic comedy Valentine's Day.

-In 2011, Jennifer Garner had a supporting role in the comedy Arthur, a remake of the 1981 film of the same name.
+In 2011, Jennifer Garner had a supporting role as a villainous deranged bride in the comedy Arthur, a remake of the 1981 film.

 In 2011, Jennifer Garner partnered with Frigidaire as part of her work with Save the Children.

-In 2012, Jennifer Garner played a mother for the first time in The Odd Life of Timothy Green and produced and starred in the satirical comedy Butter.
+In 2012, Jennifer Garner played a mother in The Odd Life of Timothy Green and produced and starred in the satirical comedy Butter.

-In 2013, Jennifer Garner starred in Dallas Buyers Club, playing a doctor treating AIDS patients, and received acclaim.
-Also in 2013, she became the first celebrity spokesperson for Max Mara.
+In 2013, Jennifer Garner starred in the biographical drama Dallas Buyers Club, playing a doctor treating AIDS patients.
+The film was a success and Garner's performance was praised.
+Also in 2013, she became the first celebrity spokesperson for the Italian fashion brand Max Mara.

 In 2013, Jennifer Garner starred in the biographical drama Dallas Buyers Club.

-In 2013, Jennifer Garner took her eldest daughter Violet to a Save the Children gala in New York.
+In 2013, Jennifer Garner took her eldest daughter Violet to a Save the Children gala in New York, wanting her daughter to see the commitment to making the world a better place.

 In 2014, Jennifer Garner joined the Invest in Us campaign.